zatafa/4_OC_AI_Credit_Risk_Model/README.md

 # :dart: Scoring Model
 Use historical loan application data to predict whether or not an applicant will be able to repay a loan.

+**Expected output**: a probability of default prediction, between 0 and 1.

 ## :scroll: Tasks
 - :heavy_check_mark: Exploratory Data Analysis (EDA);
 - :heavy_check_mark: Data cleaning;